CheckerNetwork/index-provider-peer-id/README.md

   - `rpcUrl`: Filecoin RPC endpoint URL (default: 'https://api.node.glif.io/')
   - `rpcAuth`: Authorization token for RPC endpoint (if required)
   - `rpcFn`: Custom function for making RPC calls.

+The options `rpcUrl` and `rpcFn` are mutually exclusive, meaning it is expected that if one of them is provided the other is not.
+The function `getIndexProviderPeerId` will throw an error if both are provided at the same time.

 #### Custom RPC Function